YangLab/CIRCshapemapper/README.md

 CIRCshapemapper v2
 ============================================
 CIRCshapemapper2  is a pipeline to analyze the circSHAPE-MaP data.
-Using this pipeline, you could product a SHAPE reactivity file of circRNA, which was used for modeling RNA secondary structure.
+Using this pipeline, you could produce a SHAPE reactivity file of circRNA, which was used for modeling RNA secondary structure.

 A schematic flow shows the pipeline
 -------------------------------------